devkapa/Athora/README.md

 # Story

 In Athora, you play through the perspective of an agent in a near distant future, where multi billionaire businessman Felon Muks (CEO of Tesca, The Interesting Company and SpaceF) has strengthened his iron grip on a failing humanity and a shortage of magenta ink.
-The secret organisation who hired you eagerly watch as the fate of life on Earth unfolds beneath your fingers...
+A secret organisation led by rebellious hackers hired you to save Earth.
+They eagerly watch as the fate of life unfolds beneath your fingers...

 Play to find out more!